Money Mystery Explained

 Let’s start with the notion that DB Cooper initially planned to jump from the jet shortly after taking off from Seattle.
 This is backed up in two ways.

 Second, Cooper did not board the jet with any luggage.
-And, given that he couldn’t be certain that he wasn’t going to have to abort the skyjacking attempt until he actually boarded the jet, it seems likely that he had a backup plan, or a place lined up in Seattle, in case he had to simply walk off the jet in Seattle.
-Furthermore, if he already had a place lined up, he could also use this same place if he successfully skyjacked the jet and jumped in the outskirts of Seattle.
+And, given that he could not be certain that he wasn’t going to have to abort the skyjacking attempt until he actually boarded the jet, it seems likely that he had a backup plan, or a place lined up in Seattle, in case he had to simply walk off the jet in Seattle.
+Furthermore, if he already had a place lined up, he could obviously use this same place if he successfully skyjacked the jet and jumped in the outskirts of Seattle.

 Needless to say, Cooper didn’t jump near Seattle.
 Why?